 - Many pets have been known to attack their owners.
 If you require treatment for a dog bite or scratch, you cannot file a claim in this scenario either.
 Pet injury is only covered when the injury is occurred by someone, not in your household.
 So if your dog bites your wife, your claim will be denied.

 - It's also possible that some insurance companies won't cover specific pets.
-In fact, certain apartments for rent in Houston Texas won't accept aggressive breeds.
+In fact, certain apartments for rent won't accept aggressive breeds.
 This includes Dobermans and Pit Bulls.
 Ask the apartment community for a complete list.

 Be Aware of Insurance Policy Limits